srdjop/Gesture-Phase-Segmentation/README.md

 ## V. Conclusion
 In summary, the SVM with RBF Kernel stands out as the most balanced and robust model for the given dataset.
 Its accuracy of 83.6% and detailed Classification Report, including precision, recall, and F1-score for each class, showcase its comprehensive performance across all gesture phases.
 This model excels in both accuracy and generalization, making it a strong candidate for applications where a well-rounded performance is crucial.

 The Random Forest model, with its remarkable accuracy of 91.20%, also presents itself as a powerful classifier.
 Its Classification Report highlights outstanding precision and recall in phases 2 and 4, showcasing its proficiency in recognizing these specific gestures.
-While some misclassifications occur in phases 1 and 3, the overall macro and weighted F1-scores of 87% and 91%, respectively, underscore its strong performance and reliability.
+While some misclassifications occur in phases 1 and 3, the overall macro and weighted F1 scores of 87% and 91%, respectively, underscore its strong performance and reliability.

 The Decision Tree model, although achieving an accuracy of 80.12%, exhibits some limitations in precision and recall, particularly in phases 1 and 3.
 Despite these challenges, the model remains a solid choice, especially in scenarios where interpretability and simplicity take precedence.